shafferz/personal-website-v2/content/post/blackfaculty.md

 >—<cite>Brianna Watson, '19</cite>

-Regardless of how Allegheny stacks up with its similar schools, however, students of color feel a lack of support and a need for a more ethnically diverse faculty.
+Regardless of how Allegheny stacks up with its similar schools, however, students of color feel a lack of support and a need for a more racially diverse faculty.
 Brianna Watson, class of 2019, said in an interview that there isn't enough support for students of color.
 "Any student of color, black, Asian, Hispanic... who are they supposed to lean on for support?"
 Reconsider the